-“The following day we can reinforce vocabulary with this pictorial list.”
-She slid a page across to Mr. Frank.
+“The following day we can reinforce vocabulary with this pictorial list,” Ms. Sneed said.
+She slid a page to her teaching partner.

 “That same day, we can go over another diagram of the cycle.
 The author has provided digital versions – Easel Activities and Google Slides – so we don’t need to make copies of either review sheet.”

 “On Wednesday, kids can practice with these worksheets.
 Again, digital versions are available.”